w99910/lara-calls/README.md

     'builder' => \Illuminate\Database\Eloquent\Builder::class,

     /*
-     * You may customize which macros you want to use.
+     * You may customize which macros you don't want to use.
-     * Only macros provided below will be registered.
+     * Only macros provided below will not be registered.
-     * Available Macros are 'onlyValues','pluckMultiple','updateOrCreateWhen','sortInValue','sortInValueDesc','groupAndSortBy','groupAndSortByDesc'.
+     * Available Macros are 'onlyValues','pluckMultiple','updateOrCreateWhen','sortInValue','sortInValueDesc','groupAndSortBy','groupAndSortByDesc','calc_exec_time'.
      */
-    'macros' => ['onlyValues', 'pluckMultiple', 'updateOrCreateWhen', 'sortInValue', 'sortInValueDesc', 'groupAndSortBy', 'groupAndSortByDesc'], ];
+    'exclude_macros' => [],
+];
 ```